wrgoldstein/wrgoldstein.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Will.
-I'm interested in simple math, algorithms, visualization (data and otherwise), animation, and cartooning.
+I'm interested in simple math, algorithms, visualization, animation, and cartooning.

 Fueled by coffee and sunshine.